Gaston, Count of Eu: Family life

-Life as Prince-Consort
+Life as Prince Imperial of Brazil

 Following his marriage to Isabel, Gaston participated actively in the Brazilian government, making commentaries and offering advice about the development of the country.
 The idea of living as a mere shadow to his wife deeply dissatisfied him.
 However, Pedro II never allowed either Gaston nor Isabel to participate in the decisions of the government, and refused to discuss state matters with the couple in any form.

 This line of demarcation created serious discord between Gaston and his father-in-law, almost to the point of disruption had not Isabel interceded.
 She attempted to mediate the misunderstandings between the emperor and her husband.
 As time passed, Gaston became used to the idea of not having any power.
 It was 1889, before he was able to constructively discuss politics with his father-in-law for the first time.

 Gaston's exclusion from the Brazilian political arena necessitated the pursuit of alternate activities.
 He and his wife turned their attention toward philanthropic endeavors, choosing to support several charities and social institutions.
 José Avelino, who participated in the first Brazilian republican constituent, years after the end of the monarchy made several remarks about the Count of Eu.